nbalcarc/genom1/README.md

     cargo run --release

-A phylogenetic tree should have been exported as an xml to the root directory in a file called 'phylo_tree.xml'.
+A phylogenetic tree should have been exported as a file to the root directory in a file called 'phylo_tree.txt'.
 Thank you for using this software.

 ## Things to Note
 This software was developed and tested solely on a Linux machine.
 Python and